Antonino Calderone: Mafia career

-Originally, Catania was not a traditional Mafia area such as the western part of Sicily.
-According to Antonino Calderone, the first Mafia family in Catania was started by Antonio Saitta.
+According to Antonino Calderone, the first Mafia family in Catania was started by Antonio Saitta, in 1925.
 He had been prosecuted by Mussolini’s Iron Prefect, Cesare Mori.
 One of his daughters was the mother of Giuseppe and Antonino Calderone.
 Another uncle had helped the Mafia get back on its feet after World War II, organizing the black market in contraband cigarettes.

 Antonino Calderone, narrating his initiation ritual in Catania in 1962, recalls that he was surprised to see at the gathering people he knew and he never suspected were in the Mafia, and not to see people he thought were in the organization.
 Calderone owned a gas station and entered profitable business ventures thanks to his Mafia connections, and rose through the ranks of the Calderone family until he became underboss of the Catania Mafia.

-On September 8, 1978, his brother and boss of the Catania Mafia, Giuseppe Calderone, was killed by his former close friend and protégé Nitto Santapaola.
+On 8 September 1978, his brother and boss of the Catania Mafia, Giuseppe Calderone, was killed by his former close friend and protégé Nitto Santapaola.
 Santapaola had forged an alliance with the Corleonesi and took over the command of the Catania Mafia Family.
 This was the beginning of a campaign of violence targeting the established Sicilian Mafia families which culminated in the 1981 killing of Stefano Bontade, a close ally and personal friend of the Calderone brothers, which led to the Second Mafia War.

 Calderone became more and more marginalized and decided to leave Catania in 1983 fearing for his life.
-With his wife and three children he moved to Nice in France, where he ran a Laundromat.
-On May 9, 1986, he was arrested in Nice.
+With his wife and three children, he moved to Nice in France, where he ran a Laundromat.
+On 9 May 1986, he was arrested in Nice.

 Pentito

 While he was in the Nice prison, Calderone became convinced that he was about to be killed by other Sicilian inmates.
 Suddenly, he began screaming for a prison guard and demanded to see the head of the prison.
 He said he wanted to talk to judge Giovanni Falcone.
 Calderone was moved to an insane asylum for his own protection.

-On April 9, 1987, Falcone – together with French prosecutor Michel Debaq sat face to face with Calderone in a Marseille prison.
+On 9 April 1987, Falcone – together with French prosecutor Michel Debaq sat face to face with Calderone in a Marseille prison.
 After an initial refusal to talk, Calderone suddenly said, "I know a lot about the Mafia, because I am a member of it."
 Once he started, Calderone talked for almost a year.

 Falcone flew once a week to Marseille, taking some 1,000 pages of deposition from Calderone.
 Calderone proved to be a remarkably accurate witness.
 More than 800 details were checked.
-On March 19, 1988, Falcone issued 160 arrest warrants on the basis of the testimony of Antonino Calderone.
+On 10 March 1988, Falcone issued 160 arrest warrants on the basis of the testimony of Antonino Calderone.